 Supervisor Cox has fiercely defended preserving public access to our beaches and coastline.
 He has guided the effort to complete the Bayshore Bikeway, a 24-mile dedicated bike path around San Diego Bay and is spearheading efforts to make San Diego County the first in the state to complete its portion of the California Coastal Trail.

 Carole Groom was elected to the Board of Supervisors in June 2010 and served one year as President of the Board in 2011.
 Prior to Supervisor Groom’s appointment in 2009, she served nine years on the San Mateo City Council, including two terms as Mayor, and on the San Mateo Planning and Public Works Commissions.

-Supervisor Groom’s legislative priorities include universal health coverage, increasing our County’s stock of affordable housing through transit-oriented development, environmental protection, maintaining and preserving our County’s parks, and growing our local economy.
+Supervisor Groom’s legislative priorities include access to healthcare for all, environmental protection, maintaining and preserving our County’s parks, and growing our local economy.

 Steve has lived in West Marin since 1978, enjoying its spectacular natural beauty and alternative lifestyles while also participating in many civic activities.
 He has served on the Marin County Board of Supervisors since being elected in 1996, and represents most of Marin’s coastal area.
 As an elected official, Steve has focused on watershed and fishery restoration, sustainable agriculture, and the integration of transportation and land use planning.
 He also champions the needs of all children, especially through his work as a Board member of First Five Marin since its founding.
 Given the multi-cultural nature of Supervisor Kinsey’s district, he has worked closely with communities of color to reduce the barriers to equal opportunity.